The job of a biller working in behavioral health or addiction treatment is one of the most complex in all of healthcare.

 If you were impressed by the features discussed in this article, you may be interested in the financial suite that Sigmund offers.

 Drawing from 20 years of customer collaboration, and the insights of knowledgeable healthcare billers on staff, AURA is tailor-made for billing success in behavioral health and addiction treatment.

 Curious about the rest of the billing tools Sigmund has to offer?
 Feel free to reach out and speak to one of our knowledgable professionals today!
 We’d love to walk you through it.

-And If you would like to see how AURA’s financial features look and feel in real-time, hit the button below!
+And If you would like to see how AURA’s financial features look and feel in real-time, schedule a demo here!